All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Social Media (TikTok, Instagram, Facebook Groups)

 Social media reviews are the most visually compelling but least reliable.
-Before/after photos may be manipulated, timelines can be misleading, and sponsored content is not always disclosed.
+Before/after photos may be manipulated, timelines can be misleading, and sponsored content isn't always disclosed.
 Use social media for motivation and general awareness, but rely on more structured platforms for decision-making.
 Facebook weight loss groups can be valuable for peer support but are prone to misinformation about dosing and medical advice from non-professionals.

 Better Business Bureau (BBB)